swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 // Unicode properties
 extension CharacterClass {
+  /// Returns a character class that matches elements in the given Unicode
+  /// general category.
   public static func generalCategory(_ category: Unicode.GeneralCategory) -> CharacterClass
 }

 // Set algebra methods
 extension CharacterClass {
-  public init(_ first: CharacterClass, _ rest: CharacterClass...)
+  /// Creates a character class that combines the given classes in a union. public init(_ first: CharacterClass, _ rest: CharacterClass...)

-  public func union(_ other: CharacterClass) -> CharacterClass
+  /// Returns a character class from the union of this class and the given class. public func union(_ other: CharacterClass) -> CharacterClass

-  public func intersection(_ other: CharacterClass) -> CharacterClass
+  /// Returns a character class from the intersection of this class and the given class. public func intersection(_ other: CharacterClass) -> CharacterClass

-  public func subtracting(_ other: CharacterClass) -> CharacterClass
+  /// Returns a character class by subtracting the given class from this class. public func subtracting(_ other: CharacterClass) -> CharacterClass

+  /// Returns a character class matching elements in one or the other, but not both,
-  public func symmetricDifference(_ other: CharacterClass) -> CharacterClass }
+  /// of this class and the given class. public func symmetricDifference(_ other: CharacterClass) -> CharacterClass }